 WKU's site includes the Font Awesome iconic font set and can be used anywhere on your site.
 Use of these icons can add extra dimensions to the content on your page and make content more engaging.
 Below, we outline the steps needed to make use of these icons on your pages.
-To learn more about Font Awesome and what they are all about, you can take a look at their website http://fontawesome.io.

 To use the following WKU-themed icons, you will need to include an additional class, fa-wku.

 - fa fa-wku fa-big-red ( )

 - fa fa-wku fa-pres-list ( )

 Additional non-WKU themed custom icons.